Jorge Antunes (composer)

-Jorge de Freitas Antunes (born 23 April 1942) is a Brazilian composer of electroacoustic and acousmatic music.
-Jorge Antunes is an Avant-garde composer, who is known as the man who pioneered electronic music in Brazil.
+Jorge de Freitas Antunes (born 23 April 1942) is a Brazilian avant-garde composer of electroacoustic and acousmatic music.
+He is known as the man who pioneered electronic music in Brazil.

 Born in Rio de Janeiro, Antunes entered the Escola de Música da Universidade Federal do Rio de Janeiro in 1959 where he studied violin.
 He went on to earn Master of Music degrees in both violin and composition from the Federal University of Rio de Janeiro and a Doctor of Music in electroacoustic music from the University of Paris (1977).

 Biography

-In 1973, Antunes became a professor at the University of Brasilia.
+In 1973, Antunes became a professor at the University of Brasília.
 He directs the Laboratory of Electroacoustic Music and teaches Composition and Musical Acoustics.